Andrew Vaughn Player Props: White Sox vs. Yankees

-On Wednesday, Andrew Vaughn (hitting .333 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
-First pitch is at 7:05 PM ET.
+On Thursday, Andrew Vaughn (.611 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Yankees.
+In his previous game he had a hitless performance (0-for-4) against the Yankees.

 Andrew Vaughn Game Info & Props vs. the Yankees